aspose-words/Aspose.Words-Documentation/cpp/getting-started/features/file-formats-and-conversions/_index.md

 1. Load a document from a file or stream
 2. Save it to any supported format

-The following code example demonstrates how to convert a document:
+The following code example shows how to convert a document:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-ConvertDocumentToHTML-ConvertDocxToHtml.cpp" >}}